If you need an introduction to the solar eclipse functionality in Photo Ephemeris Web, please see Solar Eclipse Planning.

 Data Sources

-Solar eclipse data is derived from Besselian elements provided by Fred Espenak and published by NASA (Acknowledgement: Eclipse Predictions by Fred Espenak, NASA/Goddard Space Flight Center Emeritus)
+Solar eclipse data is derived from Besselian elements provided by Fred Espenak and published by NASA.

 Where observer elevation above sea level is used as an input to the calculation, this is obtained from the elevation data source in the app (e.g. SRTM3, AsterGDEM, Google Elevation), which may optionally be adjusted by a user provided offset.